Rewind X

 Non-Custodial: The protocol architecture where user funds are never held by or accessible to the protocol team or any third party outside deterministic smart contract logic.

-Finalization: The irreversible completion of a Protected Transfer, triggered when the recipient calls finalize (technically: `claim()`) after window expiry or early release.
-Settlement is always pull-based.
+Settlement: The irreversible completion of a Protected Transfer, triggered when either the sender or recipient calls receive (technically: `claim()`) after window expiry or early release.

-Early Release: The sender's option to waive their rewind right before the window expires via `releaseTransferEarly()`.
-Makes the transfer immediately claimable by the recipient without waiting for window expiry.
+Early Release: The sender's option to release the transfer at any time during the active window via `releaseTransferEarly()`.
+Makes the transfer immediately available for the recipient without waiting for window expiry.

-Protection Activation Fee: The fee charged when creating a Protected Transfer.
+Protected Transfer Fee (1–3%): The fee charged when creating a Protected Transfer.
+1% for preferred tokens, up to 3% for extended tokens.
 NFT tiers provide discounts on this fee.

-Rewind Fee: The fee charged when executing a rewind.
-This fee is determined by the integrity engine and is not discounted by NFT tiers.
+Rewind Execution Fee (1.5%): A flat fee charged when executing a rewind.
+This fee is not discounted by NFT tiers.

 This document is informational and does not constitute financial, legal, or investment advice.
 Timelines and features may adjust based on audits, security reviews, and partner integrations.